nastiaremy/nastiaremy/README.md

 - 👋 Hi, I’m @nastiaremy
-- 👀 I’m learning Python and I'd like to know more UX design.
+- 👀 I'm passionate about sustainability and building green technology solutions.

 <!---
 nastiaremy/nastiaremy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.